Azinkarimzad/Imaging_the_unseen/episodes/Intro and Theory Refresher.md

 In this episode, we'll introduce how to read and visualize a GPR trace from SEG-Y data using Python and the `obspy` library.

-## Reading and Plotting a GPR Trace in Python

 To visualize Ground Penetrating Radar (GPR) data, we can use the `obspy` library, which supports the SEG-Y format.

 Below is a simple example of how to load and display a single GPR trace: